EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

     ```
 * All constants used for sizing must be declared as arguments before the types in which they appear;  so it would not be legal to reverse the order of `K` and `v` above.

-* The return type logically follows the argument types in order for its size to be specified.
+* The return type logically follows the argument types in order for its size to be specified.r

-* ALTERNATIVE:  An option that differs from other Stan variable declarations would be to allow containers such as vectors and arrays to be declared without sizes, e.g.,
-    ```
-    vector[] bar(vector[] a[], matrix[,] b[,]);
-    ```
-An even more minimal approach would also remove the brackets, e.g.,
-    ```
-    vector bar(vector a[], matrix b[,]);
-    ```
-This last approach is cleanest, but most unlike Stan's existing variable declaration syntax.
-    * A related alternative would be to allow Stan variables to be declared without sizes in the data block, so that they could be read in that way.
-Users have asked for this before.

 ### Variable Scope and Local Variables